Business Leaders for Michigan

 Business Leaders for Michigan is a private, non-profit organization based in Detroit, Michigan, United States.
-Originally formed in 1970 as the Detroit Renaissance, the organization was reconstituted in 2009 as Business Leaders for Michigan with an expanded focus on the entire state of Michigan.
+Originally formed in 1970 as the Detroit Renaissance, the organization was reconstituted in 2009 as Business Leaders For Michigan with an expanded focus on the entire state of Michigan.
 Membership consists exclusively of the most senior level executives, and chairpersons of many of the state's largest employers and universities.

 Mission

-Business Leaders for Michigan, the state's business roundtable, is dedicated to making Michigan a Top 10 state for jobs, education, widely shared prosperity and a healthy economy.
-The organization is composed exclusively of the executive leaders of Michigan's largest companies and universities.
-Members drive nearly 40% of the state's economy, generate over $1 trillion in annual revenue and serve nearly half of all Michigan public university students.
+Business Leaders For Michigan is a statewide organization driven by CEOs from the state's leading employers, all working toward a shared goal: making Michigan a Top 10 state for jobs, talent and a thriving economy.